 You have a reporting responsibility and you may have to finance a proportion of the batteries that your organisation has placed onto the UK marketplace, based on recycling targets set by the government.

-This will vary depending on whether you’re classed as a ‘small producer’ or a ‘large producer’ of portable batteries.
+This will vary depending on whether you’re classed as a ‘small producer’ (placing less than one tonne on the market) or a ‘large producer’ of portable batteries.
 If you only place automotive or industrial batteries on the marketplace, it may be different again.
 See our battery regulations FAQs for details.

 As a small producer, you must: